mrico/vagrant-mongo-shards/README.md

 - IP already used within your network
   - open the vagrant fiel and change the ip of all nodes: xxx.vm.network :hostonly, "10.0.0.24"

+- VT-X is not available / machines are not staring
+  - VT-X is required for 64-bit machines.
+You can switch to a 32-bit base image.
+Open Vagrantfile and replace all occurence of __precise64__ with __precise32__

 #### Links